We are a reader-supported site. Purchases made through links may earn a commission. Disclosure | Medical Disclaimer

 Capsules/Tablets

-The price of Shilajit capsules range from around $10-$50 per bottle, which usually contains 60-100 capsules.
+The price of high-quality Shilajit capsules ranges from around $10-$50 per bottle, which usually contains 60-100 capsules.

 Once again, there is a large range in this market because of the quality of Shilajit tablets that brands are offering.
 Shilajit capsules are preferred by many because of the convenience.